Neha Hinge: Femina Miss India

 She was crowned Femina Miss India International in 2010.
 She also won subtitles, Miss Fresh Face, Miss Professional and Miss Bollywood Diva.
-She competed in Miss International 2010 and secured a spot among the top 5 contestants.
+She competed in Miss International 2010 and secured a spot among the Top 15 contestants.
 She persuaded modelling later by being a part of major fashion weeks like Lakme fashion week, Blenders pride fashion tour, IIJW and many more.
 She has done more than 25 TV commercials for brands like Sunsilk, Pantaloons, Hero Cycles, Joyalukas, Malabar Gold, Kalyan silks to list a few.

-Bollywood

-She has been part of Bollywood films like Tiger Zinda Hai directed by Ali Abbas Zafar and produced by Yrf.
-Alongside Salman Khan, She played the role of Nurse Maria in the film who makes the call to the embassy informing them about the nurses being captured.